fontforge/fontforge.github.io/en-US/project/oldchangelog.md

         introduced garbage).
     -   We didn't think we could read in a kerning subtable (class or pair) with device tables, so we converted them to pst data.
-We can read them in in optimized form and we should do so.
+We can read them in optimized form and we should do so.
     -   Alexej points out that if a glyph has "instructions\_out\_of\_date" set on it, then setting the instructions via a script should clear the bit -- but didn't.
-    -   Werner points out that if a type2 charstring contained a sequence \<num\> endchar then ff would set the width of the charater even if the the width had already been set.
+    -   Werner points out that if a type2 charstring contained a sequence \<num\> endchar then ff would set the width of the charater even if the width had already been set.
 Width can only be set on first stack clearing operation, any extra params on subsequent calls get ignored.